Bestseller Breakdown: What it Takes to Become a Bestseller and Why it Does(n't) Matter

 The Times only recently started including ebook sales on their list, and ebook sales for advice books, how-to books, children’s books, and graphic books are not captured at all.
 Although ebooks only account for about five percent of overall book sales right now, that number is sure to rise.

 The Times list is also backlogged by several weeks.
 Sales for the week ending August 6 won’t appear in the print edition of the Times until August 21.
-In our digital world, trends can rise and fall with almost terrifying rapidity (silly bands, anyone?); sometimes what was selling three weeks ago has no bearing on today.
+In our digital world, trends can rise and fall quickly; sometimes what was selling three weeks ago has no bearing on today.

-Amazon, on the other hand, does update its list hourly, and the site recently separated free ebook lists from paid.
+Amazon, on the other hand, updates its list hourly, and the site separates free ebook lists from paid.
 This likely reflects actual popularity a little more closely than the Times list, but being an “Amazon bestseller” doesn’t exactly have the same ring to it.
 But will it eventually?
 Or are bestseller lists on their way to obsolescence?

 Being on the New York Times bestseller list is still a great way to build sales and does hold a lot of cachet—we can’t deny that.
 But in the end, authors should concentrate on the longevity of their book and its cross-revenue potential.

 Our advice?
 Don’t measure your success solely in book sales.
 Keep in mind the long-term strategy for your book—increased exposure for yourself and your company.
-If you only sell three thousand books but those books translated into more clients and, ultimately, more profits for you, then “Bestseller shmestseller!” we say.
-Slow and steady can and will win the race.
+If you only sell three thousand books but those books translate into more clients and, ultimately, more profits for you, then slow and steady can and will win the race.